 - Advanced personalization can be achieved through location-based services (Beacons or simply GPS tracking) or customized suggestions, based on previous searches or shopping history.
 Based on a survey conducted by Swirl Networks, 88% of consumers are more likely to shop with retailers that deliver personalized experiences.
 Adding a personal touch to your mobile app will boost your customer experience and improve your conversion rate.

 - Push notifications help you reconnect with your customers and improve user engagement.
-By sending out timely alerts about special offers or limited discounts you build loyalty, has proven to result in increased sales.
+By sending out timely alerts about special offers or limited discounts, you build loyalty, and it has proven to result in increased sales.

 Read also: Personal Shopper Apps Development

 - Geolocation functionality can provide additional value for customers who shop offline.
 Let users view a customized map that marks all your stores in their city, country, and worldwide.
 Also, it’s a good idea to use geolocation to display your stores in a person’s immediate vicinity, helping the client navigate effortlessly and without exiting the app.

 - In-store navigation features guide customers through the store, reducing the hassle of finding specific products and leveraging additional marketing channels as well.
 By integrating this functionality, you provide clients with a personal digital assistant that many shoppers prefer to human employees.
 You can also employ beacon technology paired with in-app analytics to offer real-time promotions, depending on what items, sections, and shelves in the store each person approaches.

 - A barcode scanner can become a nice addition that helps shoppers view detailed information about any item in a physical store through your retail app.
 A client simply needs to scan the barcode with their phone, and they will be able to read everything about the product’s materials, ingredients, quality, and characteristics on their screen instead of a tiny label.